 The Ancestry Composition report, displays only a single X chromosome for men and two X chromosomes for women:

 Since women do not have a Y chromosome, 23andMe cannot directly provide a Y-chromosome haplogroup (also known as a paternal haplogroup) to women in the Paternal Haplogroup report.
 This haplogroup assignment is traced through the Y chromosome, which women do not inherit.
-Women can infer a Y-haplogroup assignment from the haplogroup assignment of their father, brother, or paternal uncle.
+Women have the option to connect the haplogroup assignment of a father or brother to their Paternal Haplogroup report.
+Learn more.

 Haplogroups are one small part of your ancestry analysis.
 The 23andMe Personal Genetic Service provides you with information from all branches of your family tree using your autosomal DNA.